ovsdb(7) — Linux manual page

 ovsdb-server/disconnect-active-ovsdb-server.
 Clients then have

 read/write access to the now-active server.
-Of course,
+When the

-failure and changes the backup server’s role.
-For example, the
+the active server’s failure and changes the backup server’s role.

-“Integration Guide for Centralized Control” in the OVN
+For example, the “Integration Guide for Centralized Control” in

-documentation describes how to use Pacemaker for this purpose in
+the OVN documentation describes how to use Pacemaker for this

 Suppose an active server fails and its backup is promoted to